GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/modeltoedge.md

 kubectl get deployments -n $NAMESPACE
 ```

-The output should be similar to:
+The output should be similar to (the name of the deployment will be your `SERVICE_NAME`):

 ```text
 NAME                    READY   UP-TO-DATE   AVAILABLE   AGE